citp/privacy-policy-historical/q/qu/qua/qualys.com.md

 #### EU Safe Harbor

 Qualys self-certifies in compliance with the Safe Harbor Privacy Principles published by US Department of Commerce ("Safe Harbor Principles") with respect to personal data about individuals in the EEA that subsidiaries, customers, suppliers and other businesses in the EEA send to Qualys.
-Read about [Qualys' participation in EU Safe Harbor](https://web.archive.org/company/privacy/statement/#Safe%20Harbor).
+Read about [Qualys' participation in EU Safe Harbor](https://web.archive.org/company/privacy/statement/#safe-harbor).

 #### How to Contact Qualys

-If you have questions or would like additional information about Qualys' Privacy Statement, please contact Qualys at **_1600 Bridge Parkway, Redwood Shores, CA 94065_** , telephone: **_650.801.6100_** , or fax: **_650.801.6101_**.
+If you have questions or would like additional information about Qualys' Privacy Statement, please contact Qualys at **_1600 Bridge Parkway, Redwood City, CA 94065_** , telephone: **_650.801.6100_** , or fax: **_650.801.6101_**.